saulocantanhede/tfgreek2/docs/features/lang.md

 --- | --- | ---
 [`el`](https://www.loc.gov/standards/iso639-2/php/langcodes_name.php?iso_639_1=el) | Greek | 27

+## Note

+The current datasource containded `el`, which is according to ISO 639.2 Modern Greek (after 1453), while the actual language indicator should have been `grc` (i.e. Ancient Greek to 1453).

 ## Source description

 Taken from XML attribute `lang` of tag `book`.